WenzeJin/WenzeJin/README.md

 ## Wenze Jin (金文泽)

-I am an PhD. student at the School of Computer Science, Nanjing University.
+I am an Ph.D. student at the School of Computer Science, Nanjing University.
 I obtained B.Sc. from Nanjing University in 2026.

 My research interest lies in intelligent software testing and analysis, software quality and software engineering.